mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Electrical/ControlSystem_Summary.rst

 Control Systems
 ================

-Except the Power Distrubtion System, we still have five control unit, Main Control (MC), User Interface (UI), Throttle-by-Wire (TBW), Brake-by-Wire (BBW), and Steerby-Wire (SBW), they make up our control system.
+The go-kart mechatronics system is designed as a modular system, consisting of several subsystems that are responsible for different tasks.
+There are six major subsystems: Power Distribution (PD), Main Control (MC), User Interface (UI), Throttle-by-Wire (TBW), Brake-by-Wire (BBW), and Steerby-Wire (SBW).
+The “x-by-wire” system design approach has been gaining popularity in the automotive industry which is to replace conventional mechanical and hydraulic control systems with electronic signals.
+The elimination of traditional mechanical components could increase control stability, increase design flexibility, reduce cost, and improve efficiency.
+In our go-kart drive-by-wire design, all subsystems except the PD use an STM32 Nucleo development board on a standalone PCB as the electronic control unit (ECU).
+Like modern vehicle design, communication is achieved using the controller area network (CAN) to allow efficient information exchange between nodes.
+These modular control systems are integrated with the original go-kart chassis in a nonintrusive manner and are easy to understand, build, and modify.

 .. image:: img/Control_System_Main.png